 Butterfleye is the only cordless option we've reviewed that offers a FHD experience.
 However, as you can see in the photo above, FHD doesn't always translate.
 During CES, we were told that Wi-Fi issues were causing a lag, but they also impacted the camera's video quality.
 Admittedly, a photograph of a video isn't the best way to share the experience, but first hand the video was grainy and in no way compared to other FHD cameras like Canary.

 Beyond FHD video, the camera is pretty basic.
-It cannot zoom, pan, tilt nor does it offer night vision.
-It does offer a 100-degree field of view which is impressive compared to other cameras.
+It offers a 120° field of view, but it can't zoom, pan, tilt nor does it offer traditional night vision.
+Instead, it brightens the image at night to help you see in the dark.

 Butterfleye to Enhance Home Security

 Butterfleye is marketed as both a social camera and a security camera.
 Its ability to record and send notifications makes it a decent home security camera, but it both has and lacks features that people want in a security camera.
-First of all, it lacks night vision.
+As already discussed, it lacks traditional night vision.
 Although it can capture videos in low-light conditions, it can't see in complete darkness.
 Second, it's an indoor camera, and there is no option to add an outdoor camera to the Butterfleye ecosystem.

 Butterfleye is 100% cordless.
 You can place it anywhere to record as the battery is said to last two weeks with normal use or as long as 3-6 months with minimal use.
+If you prefer, you can plug the camera into an outlet.
 A magnetic swivel base is added to the camera's package, allowing a more flexible placement.

-If your room is empty, Butterfleye will sleep.
-If a pet enters a room, the camera will ignore the pet.
+As an example, if your room is empty, Butterfleye will sleep.
+If a pet enters your room, the camera will ignore the pet.
 If a person enters the room, it will record.
 Butterfleye says the camera recognizes and detects faces (known and unknown), though this is a feature I did not see in action.
+According to Butterfleye, learning requires user participation.
+By tagging known faces, the camera will start to recognize people who should be in your home and people who shouldn't.
+You can event customize alerts based on who it sees.

 From a privacy perspective, Butterfleye uses SSL encryption.
 They encrypt both pictures and video, assign each camera a unique private key, and assign a certificate used to authenticate with their server.
 Butterfleye uses Amazon Web Services to store pictures and video.